Dilbert66/esphome-dsckeybus/README.md

 Notes: You need to set dscreadpin = dscwritepin in the yaml config.  eg: dscwritepin: 21, dscreadpin: 21, dscclockpin: 22 This version uses a bidrectional read/write configuration for the green line.
 The yellow line is read only.
+Thanks to utmba95 for the design suggestion and testing.

 ### Resistor divider version
 ![Image of Wiring schematic](https://github.com/Dilbert66/esphome-dsckeybus/blob/master/dscinterface.png)